 Training frequency and batch size.
 One important parameter in DAgger is the batch size between policy updates.
 With a smaller batch size, the policy is updated more frequently, then new correction data can better reflect the most recent policy behavior.
-However, DAgger with small batch sizes is known to suffer from catastrophic forgetting Kirkpatrick et al. (2017); Goodfellow et al. (2013) since it finetunes neural networks on data with non-stationary distribution.
-Common solutions include retraining the residual policy at the end of DAgger using all available correction data collected from all the intermediate residual policies [Wu et al. \(2025\)](#).
-Another way is to rely on the base policy training data as a normalizer [He et al. \(2025\)](#).
+However, DAgger with small batch sizes is known to suffer from catastrophic forgetting [27, 12] since it finetunes neural networks on data with non-stationary distribution.
+Common solutions include retraining the residual policy at the end of DAgger using all available correction data collected from all the intermediate residual policies [41].
+Another way is to rely on the base policy training data as a normalizer [17].
 In this work, we empirically found that larger batch sizes can effectively stabilize residual training.
 With batch size = 50, the book flipping task reach 100% with one batch, while the belt assembly task performs better with two batches.
 We compare our method with a smaller batch size on the book flipping task, where we warm up the residual with 20 episodes of initial correction data, then update every ten more episodes for three times.
-We also experiment with multiple batches on the belt assembly task to validate if the improvement is monotonic.